 The second of the two wall-mounted drawings, ‘Superbot Module with Jaw Composite’ (2014), makes clear references to computer hardware, broken up by erasures and a skeletal jaw boxed in by a black rendered square.
 In fact, a commonality amongst all the drawings is a sense of degradation of detail caused by objects just on the periphery of your vision or by a fading out of detail when your gaze eventually settles.
 Hito Steyerl’s essay ‘In Defense of the Poor Image’ (2009) comes to mind here, where low res imagery is discussed as immaterial cultural artefact.
 Steyerl is most preoccupied by the rapid movement, repetition and degradation of digital imagery and there is a suggested relationship here with her ideas and the work in Metarelics Vol.II.
 In particular, her ideas relate to the inherent uncertainty of Poultney’s hand-rendered objects: drawn from low res image searches, they display the confidence of 18th-century colonial cartography or botanical drawings in some areas, before shifting and dissolving into something completely undefined.
 Juxtaposed with the movement in the high definition animation, Poultney’s pencil drawings themselves point towards the erasure of the cultural privileging of the high definition and the static artefact itself.

--by Laura Davidson-
+-by Laura Davidson- This is TomorrowLocation: Space in between

 Unit 26 Regent Studios